ronnahom96/property-manager/README.md

         base filter method and override it by the relevant logic.
         Then in the "buildQueryFromFilters" function i would pass over all the filters and append the logic to the query.
 2. Integration testing.
-3. Validation: DateTo Filter can't come before fromDate filter.
+3. Validations: DateTo Filter can't come before fromDate filter.

 ## API